Three-in-one woodland walk at Ashridge

 At the first crossroads you come to turn right.
 Continue ahead until you come to a junction where multiple paths meet and you appear to have two choices straight ahead.

 Take the left ahead option.
 This path very quickly drops downhill and then up again.
 This is its most distinguishing feature.
 Follow this path for about ½ mile (800m) as it gradually inclines.
 Ignore a number of paths on both sides.

-When you come to a junction marked by with a large number of waymarkers - including bridleways straight on, left and right - and you can just make out the main road to your right, turn left.
+When you come to a junction marked with a large number of waymarkers - including bridleways straight on, left and right - and you can just make out the main road to your right, turn left.
 There are a number of similar looking junctions before this one so it is worth walking on if you are in doubt.
 If you do walk on and arrive at the back of a set of cottages you have gone too far so turn around and take the first bridleway signposted to your right.

 The path will begin to widen and to your right you will see open spaces and you may catch glimpses of a car park.
 At the junction with the path which comes from this car park you have the opportunity to cut your walk short.
 If you turn left here and follow the main path as it curves gently to the right you will find your way to Duncombe Terrace.
-Turning left onto the Terrace you can then follow the well made track back to the visitor centre.
+Turning left onto the Terrace you can then follow the well-made track back to the visitor centre.
 If you wish to continue your walk, follow the path straight ahead.
 This path will bear slightly right and then straighten out.
-Ignore cross-paths but keep an eye-out for a right turn T-junction.
+Ignore cross-paths but keep an eye-out for a T-junction.

 Take this right turn.
 You will very soon be able to see the road and the back of a small car park.
 When you arrive in the car park you will see a tree plantation ahead of you.
 This is Dockey Wood.